Key takeaways

 |---|---|

-The likely endgame: built-in agent sandboxes get good enough for most users, and standalone tools survive for power users and security-conscious teams.
+The predicted endgame — built-ins get good enough for most users, standalone tools survive for power users — is no longer a prediction.
+It's the current market structure.

 Market Context

-The local sandbox category is distinct from cloud sandboxes (E2B, Daytona, Sprites, Modal):
+The local sandbox category remains distinct from cloud sandboxes (E2B, Daytona, Sprites, Modal):

 | Local Sandboxes | Cloud Sandboxes | |